Turmeric, or curcuma longa if you want to get fancy, is a member of the ginger family. (Hey, me too! At least, I was before I lost my hair.)

 It’s taken a while for the West to realise the amazing health benefits of turmeric.
 But we’re getting there.
 And whether you enjoy this warming spice in a ‘golden latte’, add it to your salad dressings or sprinkle it in a smoothie, you can’t go wrong with more turmeric in your diet.

-Especially to help hair growth, the natural way. 😉
+Especially when you can use turmeric for hair growth, the natural way.

 Emma’s ‘not a doctor’ disclaimer